laurheth/roguelike-pumpkin-patch/README.md

 ## Getting the library

-You can get the library by running (once it has actually been published... come back in a week if this doesn't work yet :P):
+You can get the library by running:

 ```npm install roguelike-pumpkin-patch```